Workflow-Experts/claude-marketing-toolkit/seo-aeo-specialist/README.md

 ## What It Covers

-**Written SEO & AEO strategy** — a layered approach that works through intent, structure, semantics, and AEO optimisation.
+**Written SEO & AEO strategy.** A layered approach that works through intent, structure, semantics, and AEO optimisation.
 Keyword analysis with intent classification, SERP feature breakdowns, and AEO opportunity scoring.
 Content plans for blog posts, landing pages, and local businesses.

-**FAQ content creation** — how to research the right questions, structure answers for AI engine extraction, group and organise FAQ pages, and implement FAQPage schema markup.
-FAQ content is where SEO and AEO overlap most, so the guide goes deep here.
+**FAQ content creation** is where SEO and AEO overlap most, so the guide goes deep here.
+It covers how to research the right questions, structure answers so AI engines can extract them, organise FAQ pages properly, and implement FAQPage schema markup.

-**Technical SEO implementation** — actual code, not theory.
+**Technical SEO implementation.** This is the practical stuff.
 Copy-paste JSON-LD templates for LocalBusiness, FAQPage, HowTo, Article, Product, Service, BreadcrumbList, and Organization.
-Meta tags, canonical tags, and robots directives with exact HTML.
-Core Web Vitals diagnostics and fixes.
-Site architecture and internal linking strategy.
+Meta tags, canonical tags, and robots directives with the exact HTML you need.
+Core Web Vitals diagnostics with specific fixes.
+Site architecture and internal linking.

 ---